-The Board believes that the pursuit of sustainability efforts is important to our stakeholders and should be one of our strategic priorities.
+The Board believes that the pursuit of sustainability efforts is important to our stakeholders and is appropriately represented in our corporate strategy.
 Sustainability efforts are pursued through an environmental, social and governance ("ESG") framework and extend to all levels of our organization in support of our ongoing business strategy.
 The Board has delegated primary responsibility for oversight of ESG matters to the Nominating Committee.
 The Nominating Committee evaluates and reviews the Company's policies, activities and programs related to ESG matters and makes recommendations to the Board.
-The Nominating Committee also monitors and evaluates emergent ESG-related issues, risks and trends that could affect the Company's business activities and performance, and reviews and assesses the Company's progress against relevant external ESG and other sustainability indices and the Company's short-term and long-term ESG goals.
+The Nominating Committee also monitors and evaluates emergent ESG-related issues, risks and trends that could affect the Company's business activities and performance, and reviews and assesses the Company's progress against relevant external ESG and sustainability indices and the Company's strategic short-term and long-term ESG goals.
+The Board of Directors receives annual updates on behalf of our Sustainability Steering Committee.

-While the Board and the Nominating Committee oversee the Company's sustainability efforts, management is responsible for the day-to-day management of integrating sustainability into our strategy and operations, reviewing our sustainability progress and priorities quarterly, and ensuring accountability at all levels of our organization administered through our management led Sustainability Steering Committee.
-Our Sustainability Steering Committee meets with the leaders of our global teams that comprise the sustainability management team, who on a quarterly basis are responsible for tracking the level of achievement of our global sustainability targets.
-The Sustainability Steering Committee guides the activities of our sustainability management team, which works with topic teams consisting of representatives from each of our business regions and units to drive facility level projects and priorities.
+While the Board and the Nominating Committee oversee the Company's sustainability efforts, management is responsible for the dayto-day coordination of integrating sustainability into our strategy and operations, reviewing our sustainability progress and priorities quarterly, and ensuring accountability at all levels of our organization administered through our Sustainability Steering Committee.
+Our Sustainability Steering Committee meets on a quarterly basis with the leaders of our global ESG teams that comprise the Sustainability Management Team, who are responsible for tracking the level of achievement of our global sustainability targets.
+The Sustainability Steering Committee guides the activities of our Sustainability Management Team, which works with topic teams consisting of representatives from each of our business regions and units to drive facility level projects and priorities.

-During fiscal year 2023, we announced our 2030 sustainability targets that focus on climate, waste reduction and circularity.
-Our long-term sustainability targets from an environmental perspective include reducing our emissions to combat climate change through the increased use of renewable power, energy efficient equipment and the testing of new technologies, achieving zero waste to landfill in nearly all of our facilities, and accelerating our progress to achieve 100% recyclability, along with increased recovery of used products and use of recycled materials.
-Additionally, we are designing innovative products that support product circularity and complement our sustainability efforts.
-We are also collaborating with customers to assist them with reducing the impact of their packaging on the environment and meeting their decarbonization goals, and expanding our end-of-life solutions and recycling capabilities to contribute further to the growing circular economy.
+During fiscal year 2023, we announced our 2030 sustainability targets that focus on climate, waste reduction, circularity, supply chain and diversity, equity and inclusion.
+Our long-term sustainability targets from an environmental perspective include reducing our Scope 1 and Scope 2 greenhouse emissions to combat climate change through the increased use of renewable power, energy efficient equipment and the testing of new technologies, achieving zero waste to landfill at 97 percent of our production facilities, and accelerating our progress to achieve 100% recyclability, along with increased recovery of used products and use of recycled materials.
+We actively engage and collaborate with customers to deliver innovative products that assist them with reducing the environmental impact of their packaging and meet their decarbonization goals, while expanding our end-of-life and recycling capabilities to meet the growing demand for circular packaging solutions.

-From a corporate social perspective we are actively advancing programs to create an even safer, more diverse, equitable and inclusive workforce setting where all colleagues can grow and thrive.
-Our safety, inclusion, and colleague engagement goals include achieving zero harm at all facilities globally, the expansion of internal human rights assessments, and increasing the representation of women on the Board of Directors, in executive management positions, and throughout the workforce.
-As of the end of fiscal year 2023, 30% of our Board of Directors, 27% of our executive leadership team, and 21% of our global workforce were women.
+From a corporate social perspective we are actively advancing programs to create an even safer, more engaged, diverse, equitable and inclusive workforce setting where all colleagues can grow and thrive.
+Our safety, inclusion, and colleague engagement goals include achieving zero harm at all facilities globally, the expansion of internal human rights assessments, and increasing the representation of women on the Board of Directors, in management positions, and throughout the workforce.
+As of the end of fiscal year 2024, 36% of our Board of Directors, 30% of our executive leadership team, and 18% of our global workforce were women.